Dr Jebraeel Gholinezhad

 I have presented several training courses and workshops to industry professionals on different petroleum engineering subjects.

-My research interests are reservoir fluid characterization, enhanced oil recovery techniques, well performance and artificial lifts, gas hydrates, and flow assurance (wax, asphaltene, scale, hydrates).
+My research interests are reservoir fluid characterization, well performance and artificial lifts, gas hydrates, and flow assurance (wax, asphaltene, scale, hydrates).